-Your maximum carbohydrates are set again based on the strictness setting, and an additional 1 grams of carbohydrates are added for every 50 kcal of exercise, as those that are highly athletic can typically handle more carbohydrates without hampering ketosis.
-This can be toggled on or off with the Athletic Bonus checkbox.
+Your carbohydrate target is based on the chosen Keto Program.
+The Athletic Bonus will grant an additional 1 gram of carbohydrates for every 50 kcal of exercise.
+Those that are highly athletic can typically handle more carbohydrates without hampering ketosis.

-After you adjust these macronutrient targets, you will go back to the settings menu where you can set your goals for other nutrients by tapping “Nutrient Targets” as well.
+Once you’ve finished adjusting your macronutrient targets, go back to the settings menu where you can set your goals for other nutrients by tapping “Nutrient Targets” as well.